 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the web server that you have returned to a specific page.
-For example, if you visit The Method website or service, a cookie helps The Method to recall your information on subsequent visits.
+For example, if you visit the A Life in a Day website or service, a cookie helps the website to recall your information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
-When you return to the same The Method website, the information you previously provided can be retrieved, so you can easily use The Method features that you customized.
+When you return to the same website, the information you previously provided can be retrieved, so you can easily use website features that you customized.

 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you choose to decline cookies, you may not be able to fully experience the interactive features of The Method services or websites you visit.

 The Method may also use other technologies with similar functionality to cookies, such as web beacons and tracking URLs.
 The Method may also use web beacons and tracking URLs in emails to determine whether a recipient opened the email or accessed a certain link.

 - Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.

 - Analytical/performance cookies.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 - Functionality cookies.
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).